top of page

 Play Video

-that is spreading in Quebec
+14 invasive species that are spreading in Quebec

-Japanese knotweed, giant hogweed, quagga mussel, grass carp… Don't be seduced by their poetic names: these plant and animal species are among those that risk wreaking havoc on Quebec's economy and ecosystems..
+Japanese knotweed, giant hogweed, quagga mussel, grass carp… Don't be seduced by their poetic names: these plant and animal species are among those that risk wreaking havoc on Quebec's economy and ecosystems.

 bottom of page